Interventional Radiology at Penn Highlands

 Penn Highlands Leads the Way in Interventional Radiology in Pennsylvania

-Penn Highlands DuBois offers the largest international radiology capabilities in Northwestern/Central Pennsylvania.
-A new interventional radiology suite will open at Penn Highlands Dubois in early 2023.
-The suite will feature a new monoplane device, the Philips Azurion 7 C20 with FlexArm.
+Penn Highlands DuBois and Penn Highlands Mon Valley offer international radiology services in Pennsylvania.
+The suites feature new monoplane devices, the Philips Azurion 7 C20 with FlexArm.
 The innovative device allows for virtually unlimited flexibility to perform imaging, from head to toe on the left and right side for both 2D and 3D visualizations.
 This means patients do not need to be moved as often as they would with traditional imaging, reducing time needed to position the device and the table and providing more comfort for the patient.
 The device also allows for multiple specialists to work in one room, creating a truly collaborative, efficient environment.
 In addition, the new technology will allow for additional interventions and procedures to be.

 A second room in the suite will open in early 2024 and feature a new biplane system—the ARTIS icono—that offers top quality images and fast procedures.
 Considered a major advancement in interventional radiology, a biplane system takes multiple images.
 The ARTIS icono can switch seamlessly from 2D to 3D imaging and offers more precise imaging even for more difficult areas to visualize like the skull base.
 While the device will be particularly beneficial for patients with acute ischemic stroke who are thrombectomy eligible, the innovation will also advance precision and outcomes for patients needing: